wk275/qbTools-v2/README.md

 # qbTools DO NOT USE.
 UNDER CONSTRUCTION !!
 CAN HARM YOUR SYSTEM !!
-This repository installs an integrated tooling environment on linux.
+This repository installs an integrated tooling environment on linux for QBUS or MQTT management.
 It creates docker containers for
 - mosquitto (message broker)
 - node-red (handles logic)